dharayush7/URLShortner/README.md

 # URLShorner

 It is a login Base NODE JS Server that creates a short URL.
-The frontend design uses JSX liberties and bootstrap templates.
+The frontend design uses EJX liberties and bootstrap templates.
 For databases there is MongoDB.

 ## Installation